yug49/PersonaForge/contracts/README.md

     "I have a 28-year-old female patient with fatigue, joint pain, and morning stiffness lasting 6 weeks.
 Lab shows elevated ESR and CRP.
 What's your diagnostic approach?"
 );

-// Under the hood, this triggers:
+// Under the hood, this triggers the event-driven flow:
 // 1.
 PersonaINFT.interactWithAgent() calls PersonaAgentManager.processQuery()
 // 2.
-AgentManager retrieves context from StorageManager
+AgentManager emits AIRequestCreated event with encrypted data URI
 // 3.
-Query sent to 0G Compute with encrypted persona data
+Off-chain server listens to event and fetches encrypted data from 0G Storage
 // 4.
-AI response generated based on Dr. Sarah's medical knowledge
+Server decrypts data and sends query to 0G Compute for AI inference
 // 5.
-Response logged and returned
+Server calls submitAIResponse() to store response on-chain
+// 6.
+User can retrieve the AI response when ready
 ```

 **Internal Function Flow:**